Pressure, Meet Play: A Guide to Picking the Right Game (Part II)

 The Traditional Retreat

-You may associate Mission Alignment, Strategic Planning, and Decision Making as high-level objectives for a board meeting or team retreat.
+You may associate Alignment, Strategy, and Execution as high-level objectives for a board meeting or team retreat.
 But whether resolving these goals happens in one sitting or over a series of gatherings, it’s critical that everyone in the organization is on the same page.

 We hope you enjoyed some brief examples of how to tackle these three pressure points with play.
 In the final blog in this series, we’ll build on The Leadership Diagonal and The Traditional Retreat with games to validate your people, priorities, and process.